lablup/backend.ai-webserver/README.md

 The PWA must exclude `/server` and `/func` URL prefixes from its own routing to work with the console server's web sessions and the API proxy.

-If it is set "other", the console server serves the static files as-is, without any fallbacks or hooking, while preserving the `/server` and `/func` prefixed URLs and their functionalities.
+If it is set "static", the console server serves the static files as-is, without any fallbacks or hooking, while preserving the `/server` and `/func` prefixed URLs and their functionalities.